ProjectAmbri/bylaws/AF_Bylaws.md

 	D.  Multiple apartments for select members of the AF collective to live on site, operated by an affiliate housing co-operative.

 ### Section 5: General Powers
-1. To carry out its designated purpose, functions, and objectives, the Corporation shall have the following powers:
+1. To carry out its designated purpose, functions, and objectives, the AF shall have the following powers:

 	A.  Upon the approval of the membership, to develop community support and participation in the project with the goal of maximizing broad local involvement.

-	B.  Upon approval of the membership, to assist in the preparation of any grant proposed in furtherance of the Corporation's purposes and to solicit money from any and all sources.
+	B.  Upon approval of the membership, to assist in the preparation of any grant proposed in furtherance of the AF's purposes and to solicit money from any and all sources.

 	C.  Upon approval of the membership, without limitation of the foregoing, to have and to exercise any and all other powers, rights and privileges which a corporation organized under the Washington Non-Profit Corporation Act (RCW 24.03, et seq), or corresponding provisions of any future legislation, may now or hereafter have or exercise.

 	D.  Maintenance of Income Tax Exemption.
-Notwithstanding any other provisions of these Articles, the Corporation shall not carry on any activities not permitted to be carried on by a corporation exempt from Federal Income Tax under Section 501(c)(3) of the Internal Revenue Code, or by a corporation, contributions to which are deductible under Sec.
-170(c)(2) of the Internal Revenue Code, and the Corporation shall not acquire any property nor engage in any activities which, in the opinion of its officers, may jeopardize such Federal Income Tax exemption.
+Notwithstanding any other provisions of these Articles, the AF shall not carry on any activities not permitted to be carried on by a corporation exempt from Federal Income Tax under Section 501(c)(3) of the Internal Revenue Code, or by a corporation, contributions to which are deductible under Sec.
+170(c)(2) of the Internal Revenue Code, and the AF shall not acquire any property nor engage in any activities which, in the opinion of its officers, may jeopardize such Federal Income Tax exemption.

-	E.  Upon the approval of the membership, to make official written statements of policy or position on issues affecting the Corporation for the Corporation's stated purposes, and, if necessary, appoint spokesperson(s) to officially represent the Corporation.
-Statements not issued in situations stated above do not necessarily represent the position of the Corporation.
+	E.  Upon the approval of the membership, to make official written statements of policy or position on issues affecting the AF for the AF's stated purposes, and, if necessary, appoint spokesperson(s) to officially represent the AF.
+Statements not issued in situations stated above do not necessarily represent the position of the AF.

 ### Section 6: Office & Duration
-Until a permanent location has been purchased for the project, the principal office of the Corporation will be located in Seattle.
-The duration of the Corporation will be perpetual.
-The death or resignation of any Member will not result in the dissolution of the Corporation.
+Until a permanent location has been purchased for the project, the principal office of the AF will be located in Seattle.
+The duration of the AF will be perpetual.
+The death or resignation of any Member will not result in the dissolution of the AF.

 ### Section 7: Bylaws Generally